BleuBleu/FamiStudio/Docs/docs/sequencer.md

 ## Selecting patterns

-You can select entire columns of patterns by **right-cliking and dragging** from the header bar.
-You can do a rectangle selection **right-cliking and dragging** from any pattern location in the sequencer.
+You can select entire columns of patterns by **right-clicking and dragging** from the header bar.
+You can do a rectangle selection **right-clicking and dragging** from any pattern location in the sequencer.

-To un-select everything, simply press Esc.
+To un-select everything, simply press **Esc**.
 When multiple patterns are selected, only the color can be edited in the pattern properties.

 ![](images/SelectPatterns.gif#center)